 For some employers operating in generally inclusive states, little will have changed.
 For others, the Bostock ruling created a significant and immediate need to re-evaluate organization-wide policies and procedures for compliance.

-LGBTQ individuals are slowly gaining representation in the media or popular culture.
-But the fact that it took years for such legislation to be settled in their favor shows that the law tends to be a few steps behind the popular disposition.
+LGBTQ people are steadily becoming more visible in the media and popular culture.
+However, the fact that such legislation took years to pass in their favor illustrates that the law is often a few steps behind popular sentiment.

-In light of the LGBTQ rights movement’s history, it’s clear that this trend is only going to push further forward.
-As employers and people, we need to do more than comply with whatever minimum is being required by the law.
+Given the history of the LGBTQ rights movement, it’s apparent that this tendency is only going to continue.
+As employers and individuals, we must do more than just follow the law’s basic requirements.

 LGBTQ employees have long demanded more inclusive workplaces.
 It won’t be enough to say that your company culture is ‘decent’ or has no problems.
 Collectively, people need to be better informed on these issues to be truly respectful and welcoming.